Samsung/tizen-docs/docs/application/web/get-started/tv/first-samsung-tv-app.md

     >    ![Run Configurations window](media/run_configurations_samsung_tv.png)

 <a name="ui"></a>
-## Design Your UI
+## Design your UI

 The Samsung TV application created with the **Basic Project** template has a simple user interface with basic HTML and JavaScript.

-The UI is created using [W3C/HTML](https://www.w3schools.com).
+The UI is created using [W3C/HTML](https://www.w3schools.com){:target="_blank"}.
 The W3C specifications provide HTML and CSS features for creating a user interface.
 With HTML, you can define the structure of the application screens, while CSS allows you to define the look and feel of the screens.

 ### Edit HTML